Presidency of Herbert Hoover: Cabinet

 Hoover's cabinet consisted largely of wealthy, business-oriented conservatives.
 As the third consecutive Republican president to take office in the 1920s, Hoover retained many of the previous administration's personnel, including Secretary of Labor James J. Davis and Secretary of the Treasury Andrew Mellon.
 Hoover disliked Mellon, who maintained intense support among the party's Old Guard, and instead relied on Undersecretary of the Treasury Ogden L. Mills.
 Henry Stimson, the Governor-General of the Philippines and a former Secretary of War, became Hoover's Secretary of State.

 After Hoover's old friend, Supreme Court Justice Harlan F. Stone declined to serve as Attorney General, Hoover promoted Solicitor General of the United States William D. Mitchell to the head the Justice Department.
 Hoover's first choice for Secretary of Agriculture was Charles McNary, author of the controversial McNary-Haugen Farm Relief Bill, which Hoover had strenuously opposed.
-The position instead went to Arthur Hyde, who was inexperienced regarding agricultural issues.
+The position instead went to Arthur M. Hyde, who was inexperienced regarding agricultural issues.
 For Secretary of the Navy, Hoover chose Charles Francis Adams III, a scion of the Adams political family who shared Hoover's views on disarmament.
 Hoover persuaded Ray Lyman Wilbur, the president of Stanford University, to serve as Secretary of the Interior.
 Businessman Robert P. Lamont became Secretary of Commerce, James William Good was appointed as Secretary of War, and Walter Folger Brown took the position of Postmaster General.
 Vice President Charles Curtis, who had previously opposed Hoover's nomination, had little influence with Hoover.